tarekwxcc/Multi-Demo-Portal-Glitch/README.md

 ### Step 3: Stripe Setup

-**High-level instructions** (if the high-level instructions aren't clear enough, detailed instructions of Step 3 are next)
+**Detailed Stripe Instructions:**

 1. **Create a Stripe Account:**
    - Go to [Stripe](https://stripe.com)' and create a test account.
-   - In the dashboard, navigate to **API keys** and copy your **STRIPE_SECRET_KEY**.
+   -	Once logged in, in home view, navigate to **developers**.
+On the right-hand upper corner.
+   -  Under the Developers section, find and click on **API Keys**, the second tab.
+   -	Here, you will see your Publishable Key and Secret Key.
+You need the Secret Key.
+Click on Reveal Test Key since you are in test mode, and copy the Secret Key.
+   - You'll paste this into your .env file under the variable **STRIPE_SECRET_KEY**, you can take note of it for now.

+Example:

+STRIPE_SECRET_KEY=your_stripe_secret_key

 2. **Setting Up Webhook Endpoint:**

-   - In the Stripe dashboard, go to **Developers > Webhooks**, create a new webhook, and set the endpoint URL to your glitch link adding `/webhook` at the end (e.g., `https://your-app.glitch.me/webhook`).
-   - Select **payment_intent.succeeded** as the event to listen for and copy the **STRIPE_WEBHOOK_SECRET**.
+   - In the Stripe dashboard, click on Developers from the left-hand menu, and then go to Webhooks.
+   - Click on Add endpoint to create a new webhook.
+In the field Endpoint URL, add your `https://your-app.glitch.me/webhook` URL (if you have skipped the glitch setup, you can set a placeholder URL for now but please remember to update it with the glitch link).
+   - Under Events to send, select **payment_intent.succeeded** (this event is triggered when a payment is successfully made).
+   - Click Add endpoint to complete the setup.
+   - Copy the Webhook **Signing Secret** that appears in the dashboard after creating the webhook, under **signing secret** you need to click on Reveal.
+This will be used as the **STRIPE_WEBHOOK_SECRET** in your .env file.
+You can take note of the value for now.

-3. **Take note of the .env values:**
+3. **Recap : Take note of the .env values:**
    - You'll add these keys to the `.env` file in step 6, you can take note of them for now :
      ```
      STRIPE_SECRET_KEY=your_stripe_secret_key
      STRIPE_WEBHOOK_SECRET=your_stripe_webhook_secret
      ```

-**Detailed Stripe Instructions:**

-1. Setting up the Stripe Secret Key:

-In order to connect Stripe with your portal for payment processing, follow these steps:

-	•	Go to Stripe’s website and log in or create an account.
-	•	Once logged in, in home view, navigate to developers.
-On the right-hand upper corner.
-	•	Under the Developers section, find and click on API Keys, the second tab.
-	•	Here, you will see your Publishable Key and Secret Key.
-You need the Secret Key.
-Click on Reveal Test Key since you are in test mode, and copy the Secret Key.
-	•	You'll paste this into your .env file under the variable STRIPE_SECRET_KEY, you can take note of it for now.

-Example:

-STRIPE_SECRET_KEY=your_stripe_secret_key

-2. Setting up the Stripe Webhook Endpoint:

-Before setting up your Glitch URL, you need to first set up Stripe with a placeholder URL for the webhook.
-You will update this once your Glitch project is deployed:

-	•	In the Stripe dashboard, click on Developers from the left-hand menu, and then go to Webhooks.
-	•	Click on Add endpoint to create a new webhook.
-In the field Endpoint URL, add your `https://your-app.glitch.me/webhook` URL (you can set a placeholder URL for now but please remember to update it with the glitch link).
-   •	Under Events to send, select payment_intent.succeeded (this event is triggered when a payment is successfully made).
-	•	Click Add endpoint to complete the setup.
-	•	Copy the Webhook Signing Secret that appears in the dashboard after creating the webhook, under signing secret you need to click on Reveal.
-This will be used as the STRIPE_WEBHOOK_SECRET in your .env file.
-You can note it for now.

 ### Step 5: Create Webex Connect Webhooks

-## Webhooks usage
+**Webhooks usage**
 - **SEND_PAYMENT_WEBHOOK_URL**: A payload is sent upon generating a payment link:
   ```json
   {